int08h/blog/content/post/to-catch-a-lying-timeserver.md

 Let's explore some of these points in detail.

+# Scalable Public Key Signatures

+Roughtime signs responses using the [Ed25519](https://ed25519.cr.yp.to/) public-key signature system.
+Ed25519 signatures are quite fast, [eBATS](https://bench.cr.yp.to/results-sign.html) results show that an Intel Skylake chip completes an Ed25519 signature in about ~49,000 cycles.
+Assuming a 3.0 GHz clock speed that's ~61,225 signatures per-second on a single core.

+Roughtime can sign batches of requests at once

 # Anti-Amplification and Request/Response Rate Asymmetry

 If batches of 64 requests are allowed then a Skylake chip can sign 4.3 million requests per core-second.